Skip to content ↓

 Learning at Gordon Primary School is broad with a wide range of engaging experiences that reinforce key concepts in every subject.
 It is balanced so that children receive a full and rich curriculum containing all subjects, and implemented well so that children remember in the long term the information and skills they have been taught.
 We place priority on the children’s personal, social and emotional development because we know this is key to a successful school career and life in general.
 Our curriculum is designed to engage and meet the needs of all children and enables them to achieve success in all subjects.

-Autumn Term Learning
+Summer Term Learning

 English